 - Breast cancer surgery reconstruction

-Breast augmentation is one of the most popular procedures that Dr. Peterson performs at Athena Clinic.
+Breast augmentation is one of the most popular procedures that our surgeons perform at Athena Clinic.
 Our patients report benefits such as increased confidence, positive impact on self image, and ability to fit better into their clothing.

 Options for Breast Enhancement in Oahu HI

 There are several different FDA approved implant types and incision techniques for you to choose from.
-During your consultation, Dr. Peterson will help you to find the right breast implant type, incision, and placement based on your unique figure and goals.
+During your consultation, Dr. Peterson or Dr. Murariu will help you to find the right breast implant type, incision, and placement based on your unique figure and goals.

 Contact us today for a complimentary breast augmentation consultation.